-This example shows how to analyze time series data using Statistics and Machine Learning Toolbox™ features.
+This example shows how to visualize and analyze time series data using a

 First we create an array of monthly counts of airline passengers, measured in thousands, for the period January 1949 through December 1960.